exoticlibraries/libcester/README.md

 # libcester
-A small header only unit testing framework for C.
+A header only unit testing framework for C.

  - [ ] can select test from command line arg